 One of the beta partners, VentureNext, already used this technology during the Super Bowl.
 Through APIs, developers were able to let customers order and pay for concessions, which were then delivered to their seats.

-Another early partner, a Dubai-based developer, experimented with a service that would give Visa’s customer identity services to authenticate accounts, which would be beneficial for transient workers.
+Another partner experimented with a service that would give Visa’s customer identity services to authenticate accounts.
+This would be beneficial for transient workers.

-Green argues that this is a big deal because, “Previously these APIs were only available to huge banks and retail corporations.
+Green argues that this is a big deal.
+This is because “Previously these APIs were only available to huge banks and retail corporations.
 Integrating payments services was something CFOs were in charge of.
 Now, any modestly resourced developer team can have access in a few lines of code to network that handles 100 billion transactions a year in 200 countries.”

 Alison James, vice president, Cards Technology, CIBC, stated, “Visa’s new Developer platform will help simplify the delivery of easy access payment solutions for our clients and we are excited about its potential to increase our speed to market in some areas.”

-Additional implications for developers will be that they’ll be able to create secure, innovative technologies that will enhance the lives of customers, as well as elevate the global payments and commerce space.
+There are additional implications for developers.
+Among these are ability to create secure, innovative technologies that will enhance the lives of customers.
+It also will elevate the global payments and commerce space.

 Visa developer could also benefit bitcoin and the blockchain.
 JP Buntinx speculates that the platform could be used to help take bitcoin mainstream by creating bitcoin debit cards that are issued by Visa.
 Buntinx adds,